Project 2: CS 61A Autocorrected Typing Software

 Once you are done unlocking, begin implementing your solution.
 You can check your correctness with:

 Implement fastest_words, which returns which words each player typed fastest.
 This function is called once all players have finished typing.
-It takes in a match.
+It takes in match_object, a Match object (again, data abstraction here!) created by the match constructor.

-Specifically, the fastest_words function returns a list of lists of words, one list for each player, and within each list the words they typed the fastest (against all the other players).
-In the case of a tie, consider the earliest player in the list (the smallest player index) to be the one who typed it the fastest.
+Specifically, the fastest_words function returns a list of lists of words, one list for each player, with each list containing the words they typed the fastest compared to all the other players.
+In the case of a tie, consider the earliest player in the list (the player with the smallest index) to be the one who typed it the fastest.

 For example consider the following match with the words 'Just', 'have', and 'fun'.
-Player 0 typed 'fun' the fastest (3 seconds), Player 1 typed 'Just' the fastest (4 seconds), and they tied on the word 'have' (both took 1 second) so we consider to Player 0 to be the fastest, because they are the earliest player in the list.
+Player 0 typed 'fun' the fastest (3 seconds), Player 1 typed 'Just' the fastest (4 seconds), and they tied on the word 'have' (both took 1 second).
+In this case, Player 0 is considered the fastest for 'have' because they are the earliest player in the list.

 >>> player_0 = [5, 1, 3]